pyepics/pyepics/doc/overview.rst

    1) providing both low-level (C-like) and higher-level access (Python objects) to the EPICS Channel Access protocol.
-   2) supporting as many features of Epics 3.14 as possible, including preemptive callbacks and thread support.
+   2) supporting as many features of Epics 3.14 and greater as possible, including preemptive callbacks and thread support.
    3) easy support and distribution for Windows and Unix-like systems.
-   4) support for both Python 2 and Python 3.
+   4) support for both Python 2 (now no longer supported) and Python 3.
    5) using Python's ctypes library.

 The idea is to provide both a low-level interface to Epics Channel Access